Data Governance and Protection Policy

 • Endpoint Security: All devices must have antivirus, disk encryption, and auto-lock policies.

-Organizational Controls
+Organisational Controls

 • Annual data protection and cybersecurity training for all staff.